 Growth/Scale: Opportunity to increase nonprofit service capacity.

-When organizations led-by and/or serving BIPOC and women receive sufficient funding, they excel.
+When organizations led-by and/or serving BIPOC receive sufficient funding, they excel.
 A no-interest loan program is a low-risk way for nonprofits to manage debt and build credit.

 Loans also enable funders to reinvest repaid dollars back into the community, creating a sustainable funding community resource.